gauravichavan89/Volume_Rendering_Interaction_and_Histogram_Computation/README.md

-# Volume Rendering, Interaction and Histogram Computation
+# Volume Rendering, Interaction and Histogram Computation using Visualization Toolkit

 The aim of this short assignment is to display a Computed Tomography (CT) image using volume rendering as well as iso-surface representation using visualization toolkit.
 A CT dataset was provided to us which would be provided on request.